hfinkel/lfort/docs/UsersManual.rst

 **-f[no-]show-column**
    Print column number in diagnostic.

-   This option, which defaults to on, controls whether or not Clang prints the column number of a diagnostic.
-For example, when this is enabled, Clang will print something like:
+   This option, which defaults to on, controls whether or not LFort prints the column number of a diagnostic.
+For example, when this is enabled, LFort will print something like:

    ::